LeviDooku/Apuntes_SQL_FBD/README.md

 	- SELECT + clausulas: WHERE, LIKE, operadores (and, or, between, =).
 - Consultas multitabla y consultas de unión:
 	- JOIN, NATURAL JOIN, UNION, UNION ALL, MINUS, INTERSECT
+- Subconsultas:
+	- Operadores (IN, ANY, ALL y comparadores), División